cetz-package/cetz/src/draw/grouping.typ

   })
 }

-/// Place elements on a specific layer
+/// Places elements on a specific layer.
 ///
 /// A layer determines the position of an element in the draw queue.
 A lower
 /// layer is drawn before a higher layer.
 ///
 /// Layers can be used to draw behind or in front of other elements, even if
-/// the other elements got created before/later.
+/// the other elements were created before or after.
 An example would be drawing
-/// a background behind a text, but using the texts calculated bounding box for
+/// a background behind a text, but using the text's calculated bounding box for
 /// positioning the background.
 ///
+/// #example(```
+/// // Draw something behind text
+/// set-style(stroke: none)
+/// content((0, 0), [This is an example.], name: "text")
+/// on-layer(-1, {
+///   circle("text.north-east", radius: .3, fill: red)
+///   circle("text.south", radius: .4, fill: green)
+///   circle("text.north-west", radius: .2, fill: blue)
+/// })
+/// ```)
+///
-/// - layer (number): Layer number.
-The default layer of elements is layer 0.
+/// - layer (float, integer): The layer to place the elements on.
+Elements placed without `on-layer` are always placed on layer 0.
-/// - body (drawables): Elements to draw on the layer specified.
+/// - body (elements): Elements to draw on the layer specified.
 #let on-layer(layer, body) = {
-  assert(type(layer) in (int, float), message: "Layer must be numeric, 0 being the default layer.
+  assert(type(layer) in (int, float), message: "Layer must be a float or integer, 0 being the default layer.
 Got: " + repr(layer)) assert(type(body) in (function, array)) return (ctx => {
     let (ctx, drawables, ..) = process.many(ctx, if type(body) == function { body(ctx) } else { body })